Learning-based Observer for Coupled Disturbance: Method

+Note that Lemma \ref{lemma1} is initially build on $\left[\bm{\bar{x}},\bm{\bar{d}}\right] \in \left[-1, 1\right]^n \times \left[-1, 1\right]^m$ in \cite[Theorem 3]{o2022neural}.
+By normalization, its result can be generalized to $\left[\bm{x},\bm{d}\right] \in \mathcal{X} \times \mathcal{D}$.
 Lemma \ref{lemma1} concludes that the analytic coupled disturbance can be decoupled to a $\bm{x}$-related portion and a $\bm{d}$-related portion with an arbitrarily small residual.
+The $\bm{x}$-related portion remains unchanged in operation.
 Intuitively, it will be helpful to estimate the $\bm{d}$-related portion if the knowledge of $\bm{x}$-related portion can be exploited beforehand.
-In \cite{o2022neural, richards2022control}, DNNs is adopted to learn the $\bm{x}$-related portion, which needs laborious offline training and lacks interpretability.
-A more lightweight and stable learning strategy is pursued here.
-To achieve that, we need to exploit Lemma \ref{lemma1} to drive a more explicit separation form for the coupled disturbance ${\bm{\Delta}}$.
+In \cite{o2022neural, richards2022control}, DNNs are adopted to learn the $\bm{x}$-related portion, which needs laborious offline training and lacks interpretability.
+A more lightweight learning strategy is pursued here.
+To achieve that, we need to exploit Lemma \ref{lemma1} to drive a more explicit decomposition form.

 \begin{thm} $\bm{\Delta}_i\left({\bm{x}, \bm{d}}\right)$ is a function satisfying the assumptions in Lemma \ref{lemma1}, for all $i \in \left[1, 2, \cdots, n\right]$.
-For any small value $\epsilon' > 0$, there always exist $s_1\in \mathbb{Z}^+$; $s_2\in \mathbb{Z}^+$; an unknown constant parameter matrix $\bm{\Theta} \in \mathbb{R}^{n \times s_1}$, two functions $\bm{\mathcal{B}}\left(\bm{x}\right) \in \mathbb{R}^{s_1 \times s_2}$ and $\bm{\xi}\left(\bm{d}\right) \in \mathbb{R}^{s_2}$ that both consist only of \textit{Chebyshev} polynomials such that
+For any small value $\epsilon' > 0$, there always exist $s_1\in \mathbb{Z}^+$; $s_2\in \mathbb{Z}^+$; an unknown constant parameter matrix $\bm{\Theta} \in \mathbb{R}^{n \times s_1}$, two functions $\bm{\mathcal{B}}\left(\bm{x}\right): \mathbb{R}^n \rightarrow \mathbb{R}^{s_1 \times s_2}$ and $\bm{\xi}\left(\bm{d}\right): \mathbb{R}^m \rightarrow \mathbb{R}^{s_2}$ that both consist only of \textit{Chebyshev} polynomials such that